OpenDroneMap/WebODM/README.md

 If you have questions visit us on the [forum](http://community.opendronemap.org/c/webodm) and we'll be happy to help you out with your first contribution.

-When your first pull request is accepted, don't forget to fill [this form](https://goo.gl/forms/PZkiPPeNKUHNz0qe2) to get your **free** WebODM t-shirt 🤘.
+When your first pull request is accepted, don't forget to fill [this form](https://goo.gl/forms/PZkiPPeNKUHNz0qe2) to get your **free** WebODM T-Shirt 🤘

 <img src="https://user-images.githubusercontent.com/1951843/36511023-344f86b2-1733-11e8-8cae-236645db407b.png" alt="T-Shirt" width="50%">